 KIT provides a full range of evaluations, from informal participatory reviews, to large-scale, rigorous impact evaluations.
-We help our partners and clients to understand if and how their programmes, interventions or processes work – and their impact.
+We help our partners and clients to understand whether and how their programmes, interventions or processes work – and we assess their impact.

 Tailor-made evaluation models